Skip to content

 Advocates united

-2021 was yet another unifying year with our 328 Lions Club partners, 134 volunteer ambassadors and countless advocates in all our communities.
+2021 was yet another unifying year with our 328 Lions Club partners, 134 volunteer ambassadors, and countless advocates in all our communities.
 Lions united in giving over $158,000 to Eversight to achieve our mutual mission to prevent avoidable blindness and improve quality of life for those who are blind and visually impaired.

 Together, vision advocates promoted public education and state donor registries, and joined our global eye bank and vision nonprofit partners to celebrate Eye Donation Month and World Sight Day.